drei01/pricing-saas/content/_index.md

                     Connect your Stripe account and select Plans to feature.
                 </h2>
                 <p class="text-lg xl:text-xl text-gray-600 mb-6 lg:mb-8 xl:mb-10">
-                    You can add as many as you want.
-We recommend up to 3 to avoid confusing your customer.
-Stripe Plans are generated automatically from your Stripe Account.
-No need for extra work.
+                    Pricing plans are pulled automatically from your Stripe account.
+Haven't set your pricing up in Stripe yet?
+No worries, you can do it from PriceWell any everything syncs to Stripe.
                 </p>
             </div>
             <div class="order-1 md:order-2 col-span-2 xl:col-span-3">